Supersingular irreducible symplectic varieties: Moduli spaces of stable sheaves on K3 surfaces

 \subsection{Moduli spaces of sheaves on supersingular K3 surfaces}

-Now we specialize to supersingular K3 surfaces.
-Our first goal is to show in Lemma \ref{lemma:ConditionStar} that in the supersingular case, the condition (\ref{eqn:GCD3}) in Proposition~\ref{msheaf} can always be achieved, up to the twisting of a line bundle, except an extremal case.
-Let us first recall two standard auto-equivalences of the derived category ${\rm D^{b}}(S)$ of bounded complexes of coherent sheaves, as well as the corresponding cohomological transforms (\emph{cf.}~\cite{MR2244106}): \begin{enumerate} \item Let $L$ be a line bundle, then tensoring with $L$ gives an equivalence the corresponding map on cohomology sends a Mukai vector $v=(r,c_1,s)$ to $e^{L}\cdot v=(r,c_1+rL, s+\frac{r L^2}{2}+c_1\cdot L)$.
+Now we specialize the previous discussion to supersingular K3 surfaces.
+Our first goal is to show in Lemma \ref{lemma:ConditionStar} that in the supersingular case, the condition (\ref{eqn:GCD3}) can always be achieved, up to twisting by line bundles, except an extreme case.
+Let us first recall two standard auto-equivalences of the derived category ${\rm D^{b}}(S)$ of bounded complexes of coherent sheaves, as well as the corresponding cohomological transforms (\emph{cf.}~\cite{MR2244106}).
+For simplicity, we will use the same notation for a line bundle and its first Chern class. \begin{enumerate} \item Let $L$ be a line bundle, then tensoring with $L$ gives an equivalence The corresponding map on cohomology sends a Mukai vector $v=(r,c_1,s)$ to $e^{L}\cdot v=(r,c_1+rL, s+\frac{r L^2}{2}+c_1\cdot L)$.